Laurels Graduate Award

-The PSU Laurels Graduate Tuition Remission Program was instituted to provide recognition and financial support to the best and brightest students and to enhance enrollment diversity.
-The program provides partial tuition remission to competitively selected, academically meritorious graduate degree students in all fields.
+The PSU Laurels Graduate Award was instituted to provide recognition and financial support to the best and brightest students and to enhance enrollment diversity.
+The program provides an award to competitively selected, academically meritorious graduate degree students in all fields.
 This program includes financial need as a consideration for the selection of some of these awards.

-The tuition remissions are available to admitted graduate degree students at Portland State University and to students entering a Portland State University graduate degree program in Fall term 2013.
-For the 2013-14 academic year, we anticipate that these awards will grant tuition remission equal to instructional fees only at in-state rates for up to 16 credits per term for Fall '13, Winter '14, and Spring '14; credit hours must be required for the student's graduate degree, and no amount of this remission may be applied to any charge of any kind except instructional fees; no amount of this remission may be refunded to the student.
-Approximately 35 full and part-time students were recipients of 2012-2013 awards; the number of awards will vary from year to year due to state-wide budget appropriations.
+The awards are available to admitted graduate degree students at Portland State University and to students entering a Portland State University graduate degree program in Fall term 2015.
+Approximately 35 full and part-time students were recipients of 2014-2015 awards; the number of awards will vary from year to year due to state-wide budget appropriations.

-Tuition remission will be available to both full-time (9 or more hours per term) and part-time students (8 hours or fewer per term).
 For continuation, academic performance will be reviewed each term.
 Recipients must remain in good academic standing and make appropriate progress toward their degrees.
-All recipients must successfully complete the coursework for which they received tuition remission and must use the Laurels award during at least two terms with a minimum enrollment of 1 graduate credit each term.
-Students enrolled in master's degree programs may be eligible for renewal of tuition remission for one additional year if full time and up to two additional years if part-time, while completing the master's degree (total equivalent to six terms of award).
-A doctoral student may receive tuition remission renewal for up to two additional years (three years total or nine terms of award) while completing the doctoral degree.
+Students enrolled in master's degree programs may be eligible for renewal for one additional year (two years total) while completing the master's degree.
+Doctoral students may be eligible for two additional years (three years total) while completing the doctoral degree.

 For students receiving financial aid, this award will impact the financial aid package.